Chart Color Schemes

 The level of cultural diversity witnessed in Mermaid Beach was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Mermaid Beach, surveyed in August 2016, showed higher linguistic diversity than most local areas, with 13.0% of residents speaking a language other than English at home.
-Birthplace diversity was also high, with 29.1% born overseas.
-Christianity dominated religious affiliation, comprising 45.4%.
+Mermaid Beach, surveyed in August 2016, had a higher linguistic diversity than most local areas, with 13.0% of residents speaking a language other than English at home.
+Born overseas, 29.1% of Mermaid Beach's population was recorded in June 2017.
+Christianity dominated religious affiliations, comprising 45.4% as of June 2016.

 Frequently Asked Questions - Diversity